Code-Institute-Submissions/milestone-project-157/README.md

   3. As a site Visitor, I want to be able to get the same experience no matter what device I am using.

-     1. On mo
+     1. The website has a fully responsive design, on mobile the message panel takes up the entire screen so it has the feel of a normal messaging app, with miniature versions of the functional buttons within the header.
+On larger screens the site is split into two columns, where the left is predominantly for typing and the right for clicking.

   4. As a site Visitor, I want clarity on the functionality available within the site.

-     1. When the main page first loads, the user is provided with two staggered messages from the duck.
+     1. When the main page first loads, the user is provided with two staggered information messages from the duck.
 These give a quick rundown on the main functionality available to the user.
      2. An information modal has also been created, to further explain in detail to the user the various options available to them and how they work, as well as a general overview of the sites purpose.

   5. As a site Visitor, I want the website pathway to be obvious to me so I know how to fully utilise the site.

-     1. Success modal
+     1. When the user has finished their session, they can click the green button to open the success modal.
+From here they have the option of either completing their session, or to download the chat logs.
+In both cases this will reset the message panel.

 ### Further Testing